Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Method

 where $j_\textrm{gr} = 1,\dots,n_\textrm{gr}$ runs over the frequency groups and $L(\nu < \nu_1)$ and $L(\nu > \nu_{n_\textrm{gr}})$ represent the contributes to the integral from frequencies outsides the extreme values of the groups.
 The terms can affect the results essentially only close to the upper temperature boundary of the opacity tables, where the blackbody function is not yet negligible at high frequencies.
 To extend the integral out of the group limits, we assume the opacity to be the same as the last available group, and explicitly calculate the other terms.
 We apply the same method every time an integration over the frequency space is required.

-\subsection{Jet Energy Deposition}
+\subsection{Jet energy deposition}

 If a GRB is launched from the polar regions of the remnant, it releases additional energy into the ejecta it traverses. \knecnn\ can mimic this effect by adding an extra energy term to the right-hand side of Eq.~\eqref{eq:energy_cons} for the innermost shells in the polar regions of the ejecta.
-We use the ``thermal bomb'' model already implemented in \snec\ \citep{Morozova:2015bla}, and define two parametrized prescriptions for the energy released by the GRB.
+We use the ``thermal bomb'' model already implemented in \snec\ \citep{Morozova:2015bla}.
+The energy of the bomb is released during a chosen time interval and is exponentially attenuated both in time and with distance from the inner boundary.
+We define two parametrized prescriptions for the energy released by the GRB.